sumbach/modern-cljs/doc/tutorial-22.md

 enfocus.enlive.syntax=>
 ```

-Here we just added a `:default` clause which returns the passed
+We just added a `:default` clause which returns the passed
 `input` when the `cond` doesn't know how to handle the `input`
 collection itself.